 The masters degree programs are designed to provide advanced training for individuals pursuing careers as professional statisticians or data analysts in industry, government or academia; those contemplating doctoral study in biostatistics; and established researchers seeking advanced training in biostatistics.
 The training is provided through coursework and the completion of a thesis.
 The programs require one to two years to complete.
 The following pages offer details of degree requirements, course offerings and the program's Fifth-Year Masters Program.

 Partial financial aid is available in the form of tuition scholarships and research apprenticeships.
-Full consideration will be given to applications received by March 1st.
-To receive full consideration for financial aid, apply by February 1.
+Full consideration will be given to applications received by the Department's Master's Program application deadline of 1 February.